ydeleon6/coinbase-tax-collector/documentation/quick-start.md

     $ > python3 coinbase-tax-collector.py ./capital-gains-test.csv FIFO
     ```

     c.
-After running the code above, CTC will print results in the terminal and produce a new CSV file named **taxable-events.csv**.
+After running the code above, CTC will print results in Terminal and produce a new CSV file named **taxable-events.csv**.